sc-56/digart/Readme.md

-This project is for one Japanese Language word review application.
+This project is one simple information management project using React, Flask and SQLite.

-Database ->  SQLLite.
-Backend  ->  Flask.
-Frontend ->  React.